365 days of thunderstorms worldwide, 350 in Europe per year

 * depending on the polarity of the charge in the cloud that initiated the leader.

-Types of cloud-to-ground (CG)lightning flash radio signals and their detection
+Types of cloud-to-ground (CG) lightning flash radio signals

 A lightning flash is made up of a series of electrical processes.